 4. Property taxes are on the rise

 If property taxes are on the rise, it could signify that the community is losing out on business and the tax base is dwindling.
 Governments are normally pretty slow to cut services so they may transfer the burden of property taxes from commercial outlets to the residents.
+Keep in mind, however, that property taxes may also increase in concert with appreciation of property values, which is a good sign.
+So be aware that tax changes could mean more than one thing.

 5. Public transportation access is limited